gamephreak/honko-damagecalc/TASKS.md

 ## Updating sets

 A member of the `@pokemon-showdown` org on npm should update the `@pokemon-showdown/sets` package monthly after usage stats are published, though may also create patch releases on demand.
-Random sets require the detailed JSON moveset statistics which can be obtained by any Pokémon Showdown admin (realistically, ~Marty or ~pre) who can run `CatchupRandcalc.sh` to produce a tarball with the latest usage data for the random metagames.
-After a new sets package has been released or a new `randomstats.tar.gz` has been obtained:
+Random sets require the detailed JSON moveset statistics which can be obtained by any Pokémon Showdown admin (realistically, ~Marty or ~pre) who can run `CatchupRandcalc.sh` to produce an archive with the latest usage data for the random metagames.
+After a new sets package has been released or a new `randcalc.zip` has been obtained:

 1. If you haven't done so already:
     * clone [`smogon/pokemon-showdown`](https://github.com/smogon/pokemon-showdown) into a `pokemon-showdown` directory which sits in the same parent directory as your clone of `smogon/damage-calc`.